 You’ll also get to see some really cute Sea Lions.

 This museum is small but packed with great exhibits.
-It will only take you about 45 minutes or so to go through, so you can easily fit it in your schedule.
+It will only take you about 45 minutes or so to go through, so you can easily fit it into your schedule.

 Aquarium of the Bay Admission is on the Go San Francisco Card.

 Open every day from 10am – 6pm